 The first women's head coach announced.
 Lisa Keightley.
 The legendary Australian leg-spinner Shane Warne as men's head coach.
-London.
+London Spirit.
 Welcome your first head coaches.

 Shane Warne and Lisa Keightley.
-The first men’s and women’s head coaches coming to London.
+The men’s and women’s head coaches coming to Lord's to take charge of London Spirit.

 Legendary Australia leg-spinner Shane Warne.
 One of the most iconic names in world cricket.
 Former Australia Women’s coach Lisa Keightley.
 The first female coach appointed for The Hundred.

-Warne said: “I’m very proud and very honoured to be asked to be the head coach of The Hundred team based at Lord’s.
+Warne said: “I’m very proud and very honoured to be asked to be the head coach of London Spirit.
 The opportunity to coach in a brand-new tournament and work with modern-day players is something that I will really enjoy and I am looking forward to the challenge.

 “This tournament will unearth some heroes and hopefully some future World Cup stars for England and other countries.”